1. Introduction

 The permission error is the most common issue dealt with in the context of software while accessing it.

-In this article, we’ll explore the causes of this error and provide solutions to fix it, including using sudo, adding users to the Docker group, and changing Docker’s permissions.
+In this tutorial, we’ll explore the causes of this error and provide solutions to fix it, including using sudo and adding users to the Docker group.

 Without any further ado, let’s get into the nitty-gritty details of it.